 Proa sailors enjoy other handling advantages.
 Instantly noticeable under way is the easy motion.
 With the outrigger just skimming the water (unlike the trimaran’s hard-pressed leeward ama), the lack of nervous pitching is easy on the crew and keeps airflow attached to the sails.
 And the unusual rig geometry of the Brown-styled proa sloop opens a huge slot between jib and mainsail, making this style of proa exceptionally close-winded.

 Madness is built using techniques that are state-of-the-art for about 1975.
 6mm okoume plywood panels are stitched-and-glued together very quickly and sheathed on both sides with ordinary plain-woven e-glass.
 Every part in the boat is pre-fabricated on the bench.
 The prototype, built at Chesapeake Light Craft, was whizzed out on a CNC machine, making an affordable kit possible.
-Plans builders get full-sized patterns for every part in the hull.
+Plans builders get full-sized patterns for most of the hull parts.
 Thanks to the fore-and-aft symmetry of a proa, the longest pattern is just over 15 feet.

 Even without resorting to exotic materials, a very light hull is the result.
 Slung from my digital scale, the stripped main hull is right at 500 pounds.
 The outrigger, crossbeams, rig, and outboard account for another 500 pounds.

-Thus, at 1000lbs rigged, Madness compares directly with a Farrier F-24 in terms of SA/D---at a tiny fraction of the cost and building complexity.
+With sails, 4hp outboard, and basic cruising gear aboard, Madness weighs about 1400lbs, and compares directly with a Farrier F-24 in terms of SA/D---at a fraction of the cost and building complexity.

 Something is gained, and something is lost: proas don’t have a lot of volume for their length.
 However, the payload is just under 1000lbs, which will allow two uninhibited adults to cruise for months, or three to race the boat for a few days.